triplea-game/dice-server-js/README.md

  - `yarn`
  - `postgres` >= 10
 After those are installed on your system you can follow the steps below to get yourself up and running.
-The steps assume node and yarn are on the `PATH` of your system, if that's not the case, you need to replace `node` and `yarn` with the full qualified path name to the executable.
+The steps assume node and yarn are on the `PATH` of your system, if that's not the case, you need to replace `node` and `yarn` with the fully-qualified path name to the executable.

 ### One-Time-Setup
 1. Clone this Repository in a directory of your choice.